gosa-project/gosa-plugins-mailaddress/README.md

-# Simple plugin to manage user mail addresses in GOsa²
+# Simple plugin for managing user mail addresses in GOsa²

 This plugin is a very light-weighted version of the GOsa² mail plugin.
 Whereas gosa-plugin-mail can be used to manage a complete mail server